mike-solomon/mike-solomon.github.io/_posts/2021-03-10-how-to-ask-if-you-can-in-japanese-.md

 The translation is pretty similar to the above - although I found it to be a little bit more confusing at times.
-Instead of thinking like "Even if X, it's fine" - it's more natural to think of these as "it is fine even if X".
+Instead of thinking like "Even if X, it's fine" - it's more natural to think of these as "it is fine even if it is X".

 Let's talk through an example of each: